rajeshuppala1449/CollBeet-Admin/README.md

 ### Heroku Deployment

 Just click the following button to deploy CollBeet Admin on a Heroku Server.
-However due to higher cost we only recommend Heroku only if you are planning to use this server for testing purposes.
+However due to higher cost we recommend Heroku only if you are planning to use this server for testing purposes.
 For production, we highly recommend GCP Compute Engine Deployment.

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)